Telos Corporation (TLS): Skating on Thin Ice? We Know the Answer

-Telos Corporation (NASDAQ:TLS) went up by 4.17% from its latest closing price compared to the recent 1-year high of $34.21.
-The company’s stock price has collected 8.43% of gains in the last five trading sessions.
-Press Release reported 16 hours ago that Telos Announces Supply Chain Risk Management Offering
+Telos Corporation (NASDAQ:TLS) went up by 9.48% from its latest closing price compared to the recent 1-year high of $35.18.
+The company’s stock price has collected 23.93% of gains in the last five trading sessions.
+Press Release reported on 01/14/21 that Telos Announces Supply Chain Risk Management Offering

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.